ElMarshal/MyCalculator/README.md

 # My Calculator
-An arithmetic expression parser that support spaces, parentheses and scientific notation numbers.
+An arithmetic expression parser that support spaces, parentheses, scientific notation, constants and functions written in c++.\
+the project also implements common data structures like Dynamic Arrays, Linked List and Hash Map.\
+It is stand-alone with no dependencies, except for Qt for MyCalculatorGUI.

+## Screenshot:
 ![Screenshot of the GUI](screenshots/gui_screenshot.png)

 ## Components: